harrywang/fred/README.md

 - CircleCI (TODO)
 - AWS (TODO)

-Data: we use the data scraped from http://quotes.toscrape.com/.
+Data: I use the data scraped from http://quotes.toscrape.com/.
 Check out my tutorial [A Minimalist End-to-End Scrapy Tutorial](https://towardsdatascience.com/a-minimalist-end-to-end-scrapy-tutorial-part-i-11e350bcdec0?source=friends_link&sk=c9f8e32f28a88c61987ec60f93b93e6d) if you are interested in learning web scraping.

 Special Thanks: many parts of this repo are based on the [open-source code](https://github.com/testdrivenio/flask-react-aws) and related [courses](https://testdriven.io/payments/bundle/microservices-with-docker-flask-and-react/) offered by Michael Herman from testdriven.io - highly recommended!
 Please show your support by buying the courses - I am not affiliated with testdriven.io - just really enjoyed the courses :).